NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_06_Linear_Regression.md

 f.
 Take the model that uses flipper length, sex, and species.
 What does this model estimate for the average body mass of a male Gentoo penguin with flipper length of 210 mm?
 Also, find a confidence interval for this estimate and a prediction interval.

 g.
 Take the model that uses flipper length, sex, and species.
 What does this model estimate for the average body mass of a female Adelie penguin with flipper length of 190 mm?
 Also, find a confidence interval for this estimate and a prediction interval.

+### Question 3: King County Home Prices
+The file kc_sample.csv contains a sample of 1000 homes that were sold in King County, Washington.

+a.
+Build a linear regression model with target variable `price` and predictor variable `sqft_living`.
+How well does this model perform?
+Plot confidence intervals and prediction intervals against your dataset.
+Check the residuals.
+What problems might be present in this model?

+b.
+Modify your model so that your target variable is the log of the price.
+How does this model compare to your previous one.

+c.
+Add the `bedrooms` variable to your model.
+Look at the coefficient of the result.
+Do they make sense?